EseOtubu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4.change owner of file from hello to betty
 5.create an empty file hello
-6.adds execute permissions to the owner of file
+6.adds execute permissions to the owner of file 7.permits user to execute,group owner to execute,and others to read